djhitpro/Azure-Machine-Learning-Workspace-DevOps/README.md

-4. However! here are high level accurate and tested instructions for deploying your own self-hosted agent; deploy a VM instance in the Azure subscription in any resource group, can be a server OS or client OS,(even your own workstation or laptop).
+4. However! here are high level accurate and tested instructions for deploying your own self-hosted agent; deploy a VM instance in the Azure subscription in any resource group, can be a server OS or client OS,(your own workstation or laptop can be used locally).
 I would recommend at least 2 vcpus for whatever SKU is used.

 5. Create a Public Access Token (PAT) in user settings (the gear *) next to your devops login account.

-6. On the device you plan to use as a self-hosted agent open your devops project in a browser.
+6. On the compute OS you plan to use as a self-hosted agent open your devops project in a browser.
 Go to your Devops>Org>Project settings.
 Under Pipelines, select Agent Pools, and select the 'Default' Azure Pipelines and create a 'New agent' This will provide the download and instructions for Windows, macOS and Linux.
 After installing the agent on your device and following the configure account instructions, make sure you run .\run.cmd,  or ./run.sh with elevated permissions in Powershell or Bash.

-7. Again go to Devops>Org>Project settings.
+7. Again in the browser go to Devops>Org>Project settings.
 Under Pipelines, select Agent Pools, and select the 'Default' then the Agents tab
 It should show the name of your server, workstation, pc as online.

 8. Congrats now you can run the pipeline.

 # Build and Test
-Pipleline deploys resources defined ARM folder containing an ARM template 'mlworkspacedeploy.json' and 'mlworkspacedeploy.param.json' file it will create one resource group for the Azure ML workspace containing the Azure Machine Learning workspace, Application Insights, Key vault, Log Analytics workspace and a Storage account.
+Pipleline deploys resources defined in ARM folder containing an ARM template 'mlworkspacedeploy.json' and 'mlworkspacedeploy.param.json' file it will create one resource group for the Azure ML workspace containing the Azure Machine Learning workspace, Application Insights, Key vault, Log Analytics workspace and a Storage account.

 # Contribute
-TODO: It is a working example that can be built on.
+TODO: It's a working example that can be built on.
 Possibly build out the MLops pipeline.